jahjam/jahjam/README.md

 ### Hi there 👋

-Working/studying is what I'm doing right now, if you must know...
+Working/studying is what I'm doing right now...

 <!--
 **jahjam/jahjam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.